JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

   - **Disk Storage**:
     - Disk storage is created inside a container storage, you not see this you only see the disk storage
   - **Azure File**:
-    - you can access by SMB(port 445) or exmplorer in windows using //D:/public/etc... for example
+    - you can access by SMB(port 445), NFS Protocol or exmplorer in windows using //D:/public/etc... for example
 - ![image](https://i0.wp.com/eadn-wc03-4064062.nxedge.io/cdn/wp-content/uploads/2021/04/blooob.png?resize=585%2C258&ssl=1)

 <br>